 Extended initial attack on wildland fires.

-IC walks the line between a manager and a 'doer' Resources may vary from several single resources to several task forces or strike teams Some Command/General Staff positions (ie, Division Supervisor, Unit Leader), may be filled May extend into another operational period (12 hours), and require an IAP
+IC walks the line between a manager and a 'doer'

+Resources may vary from several single resources to several task forces or strike teams Some Command/General Staff positions (ie, Division Supervisor, Unit Leader), may be filled May extend into another operational period (12 hours), and require an IAP
-Type 2 IC spends all time being a manager Most Command and General staff positions are filled Large number of resources utilized Incident extends into multiple operational periods Base camp(s) established Significant logistical support is required Type 1 All functions are filled, plus leaders, branches etc. Multi-agency and national resources

-Please use as much space as needed below to provide a description of how your agency classifies fires by type (or provide a pdf file with the definition/description)

-How is data/information related to Fire Type stored?
+IC spends all time being a manager Most Command and General staff positions are filled Large number of resources utilized Incident extends into multiple operational periods Base camp(s) established Significant logistical support is required All functions are filled, plus leaders, branches etc. Multi-agency and national resources Please use as much space as needed below to provide a description of how your agency classifies fires by type (or provide a pdf file with the definition/description) How is data/information related to Fire Type stored?
 How is data/information related to Fire Type retrieved?
 2. Please provide definitions that your agency uses for the following terms.
 If your agency does not use a term listed below, please indicate so.
 If your agency has a definition or description of one or more of these terms in an operational manual or policy document a scanned copy in a pdf format will suffice.
 As above, you can attach the file to an email message and indicate in the text box below that a file is attached.

-Initial Attack Fires

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-Sustained Action Fires

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-Modified Response Fires

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-Monitored Response Fires

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-Full Response Fires

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-Other terms used by your agency to describe Response or Attack methods not listed above.

-Please use as much space as needed below to provide definitions (or provide a pdf file with the definition/description)

-How does your agency define Initial Attack Success?

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-How does your agency define the term Fire Season?

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-How does your agency measure or define fire season severity?

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-How does your agency measure or define the term Fire Load?

-Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)
+Initial Attack Fires Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description) Sustained Action Fires Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description) Modified Response Fires Please use as much space as needed below to provide a definition (or provide a pdf file with the definition/description)

-How does your agency define stage of control or status of a fire?

-Example - Some agencies use the following terms from the CIFFC Glossary of Terms to describe the control status of fires.

-Out of Control - Describes a wildfire not responding or only responding on a limited basis to suppression action such that perimeter spread is not being contained.
-Synonym - Not Under Control.

-Being Held - Indicates that with currently committed resources, sufficient suppression action has been taken that the fire is not likely to spread beyond existent or predetermined boundaries under prevailing and forecasted conditions.

-Being Observed - Currently not receiving suppression action, due to agency policy and management guidelines.
+Being Patrolled - In a state of mop-up, being walked over and checked.